Skip to main content

 # Stop with multiple profiles

-docker compose -f docker-compose.prod.yml --profile discord --profile slack down
+docker compose -f docker-compose.prod.yml --profile slack --profile recaptcha-gateway down

 Custom Deployment